 If you approach social media as a public forum, you can avoid finding yourself in a Wienergate situation.
 And that would be a good thing.

 A quick search online about internet security brought me to a post by Kathy Kriston on MoneyWatch.com.
-It’s a good post which can be read in its entirety here.

 For a 60 Second excerpt of her post that includes the 6 things you should never share on Facebook, read on: